 All assignments are expected to be handed in on-time (or early).
 Late assignments will be subject to a penalty of 5% points for each day that they are late to a maximum of five days.
 After the fifth day, no late assignments will be accepted and ZERO will be given for that assignment.
-In the case of the cabinet submission, after December 8, 2020, no late submissions will be accepted and you will be given ZERO for that written assignment.
+In the case of the cabinet submission, after December 6, 2017, no late submissions will be accepted and you will be given ZERO for that written assignment.

-Mid-Term Test: October 27, 2020
+Mid-Term Test: October 26, 2021

-The mid-term test will be administered in the first hour of class in Week #7 (after the Fall Reading Week).
-The test is worth 10% of the total course grade and will gauge students' comprehension of the various aspects of the structure and role of the Ontario government - the theme covered in Weeks #1 through #6.
-This test will be completed prior to the class advancing to the next theme - policy making process and instruments.
+The mid-term test will be administered in the first hour of class in Week #7 (second class after the Fall Reading Week).
+The test is worth 10% of the total course grade and will gauge students' comprehension of the various aspects of the structure and role of the Ontario government - the theme covered since the beginning of classes.
+This test will be completed prior to the class advancing to the next theme - innovations in policy analysis.
 Additional detail and sample questions will be provided in advance.

-Class Presentation (Group) - Beginning November 3, 2020
+Class Presentation (Group) - Beginning November 2, 2021

-Beginning in Week #4, students will be assigned to a group (maximum of three members each representing a different ministry) and assigned a cross-ministry policy proposal on which they must collaborate to develop a cabinet submission and power point presentation deck.
+Beginning in Week #6, students will be assigned to a group (maximum of three members each representing a different ministry) and assigned a cross-ministry policy proposal on which they must collaborate to develop a cabinet submission and power point presentation deck.
 In-class presentations will begin in Week #8.
 Each presentation must contain the following components as it applies to the topic being discussed:

-- Decision sought - why is this issue important and what type of approval are you seeking? - Context for Action - Why now?
+- Decision sought why is this issue important and what type of approval are you seeking? - Context for Action Why now?
 What's the evidence?
 What are consequences of inaction? - Impact Analysis Financial, economic, regulatory. - Messaging, including public relations with the media.
-What as the most effective and relevant media? - Stakeholder response, including internal and external such as interest groups, social movements, other ministries, other levels of government and labour unions with an assessment of their power and influence to maintain or change policy direction.
+What ae the most effective and relevant media? - Stakeholder response, including internal and external such as interest groups, social movements, other ministries, other levels of government and labour unions with an assessment of their power and influence to maintain or change policy direction.